flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 External GPS-MAG can be connected to FlytPOD through the connector provided on the side.
-Default port to be used is GPS-MAG 1.
+Port availble for use is GPS-MAG 1.
+GPS-MAG 2 is reserved for future development.
 Use of a Standoff is recommended in order to avoid interference.
 Make sure to mount it in such a way that drone heading and GPS-MAG board heading match.

 .. note:: If you want to place GPS-MAG board on your drone in any other fashion than shown in above diagram then you’ll have to follow extra steps during sensor calibration in flytconsole.